1. LEGALIZATION OF PUBLIC DOCUMENTS (THE HAGUE APOSTILLE)

 Legalization validates a foreign public document by verifying the authenticity of the signature and the legitimacy of the signing authority.
 Legalization does not certify the content of the document.

-The Hague Apostille is a simplified procedure that has the same purpose as legalization and is applied between the States party to the Convention of 5 October 1961It opens in new window, which abolished the requirement to legalize foreign public documents.
+The Hague Apostille is a simplified procedure that has the same purpose as legalization and is applied between the States party to the Convention of 5 October 1961, which abolished the requirement to legalize foreign public documents.
 All EU Member States, including Spain and Ireland, are signatories to the Hague Convention of 5 October 1961.
 Countries of the European Economic Area are also parties to the Convention.

 In general, unless a specific rule provides exemption from this obligation, all foreign public documents must be legalized or apostilled to be valid in Spain, and all Spanish public documents must be legalized or apostilled to be valid abroad.